davidyansoftware/MTG-MYSQL/README.md

 Find 10 cards with CMC 3:

 ```
-mysql> select name from names join rules on names.id = rules.id where convertedManaCost = 3 limit 10;
+mysql> select name from names join rules on names.rulesId = rules.id where convertedManaCost = 3 limit 10;
 +--------------------+
 | name               |
 +--------------------+